 Select Create column.
 The new column will be added to the right of the table.
 Use the horizontal scroll to locate it.
 Select its header and drag it next to the statusCode column to facilitate working.

-Now click the gear icon in the toolbar and select Charts → Plots → Histogram.
+Now click the gear icon on the toolbar and select Charts → Plots → Histogram.
 Drag the new code200 column to the window to visualize the amount of OK and Error values.

-- Select the Group icon in the toolbar.
+- Select the Group icon on the toolbar.

-- Choose No-time based grouping from the drop-down list, then add the code200 column as an argument.
-Select Group by when you're done.
+- Choose No time-based grouping from the drop-down list, then add the code200 column as an argument.
+Select Group when you're done.

-- Now click the Aggregation icon in the toolbar to create the count of Error and OK values.
-The Count operation is selected by default, so just click Aggregate function.
+- Now click the Aggregate icon on the toolbar to create the count of Error and OK values.
+The Count operation is selected by default, so just click Aggregate.

-- Finally, select the gear icon in the toolbar and click Charts → Diagrams → Pie chart.
+- Finally, select the gear icon on the toolbar and click Charts → Diagrams → Pie chart.
 Drag the count column to the Values field, and the code200 column to the Partitioning field.